-OSF Seeks nominations for 2019 Parker Love of Teaching and Lifelong Learning Award
+Nominations are now being accepted for the Oakwood Schools Foundation Parker Love of Teaching and Lifelong Learning Award.

 The Parker Love of Teaching and Lifelong Learning Award was created in 2010 by former longtime